 (v) Coordination of public participation requirements.
 The plan should identify any public participation requirements of other applicable federal, state or local laws, and address how such requirements can be coordinated.
-For example, if Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) applies to the proposed action, the plan should explain how CERCLA and this chapter's public comment periods will be coordinated.
+For example, if the federal cleanup law applies to the proposed action, the plan should explain how the federal cleanup law and this chapter's public comment periods will be coordinated;

 (vi) Amendments to the plan.
 The plan should outline the process for amending the plan.
-Any amendments must be approved by the department.
+Any amendments must be approved by Ecology; and

-(vii) Citizen technical advisor: A statement indicating the availability of the department's citizen technical advisor for providing technical assistance to citizens on issues related to the investigation and cleanup of the site.

-(viii) Any other elements that the department determines to be appropriate for inclusion in the final public participation plan.
+(vii) Any other elements that Ecology determines to be appropriate for inclusion in the final public participation plan.

+(e) Site-specific risk assessment.
+If the variables proposed to be modified in a site-specific risk assessment or alternative reasonable maximum exposure scenario may affect the significant public concerns regarding future land uses and exposure scenarios, Ecology will assure appropriate public involvement and comment opportunities will occur as identified in the plan.

-(h) Implementation.
-The department shall retain approval authority over the actions taken by a potentially liable person to implement the plan.
+(f) Implementation.
+Ecology retains approval authority over the actions taken by a potentially liable person or prospective purchaser to implement the plan.

 (10) Consent decrees.
-In addition to any other applicable public participation requirements, the following shall be required for consent decrees.
+Ecology will provide or require the following notice and comment opportunities when negotiating a consent decree under WAC 173-340-520.

 (a) Public participation plan.
-A plan meeting the requirements of subsection (9) of this section shall be developed when required by subsection (9)(d) of this section.
+Ecology will develop, or require the development of, a public participation plan in accordance with subsection (9) of this section.

 (b) Notice of negotiations.
-When the department decides to proceed with negotiations it shall place a notice in the Site Register advising the public that negotiations have begun.
-This notice shall include the name of the facility, a general description of the subject of the consent decree and the deadlines for negotiations.
+When Ecology decides to proceed with negotiations for a consent decree, Ecology will notify the public in the Contaminated Site Register.
+This notice must include the name of the site, a general description of the subject of the decree, and the deadlines for negotiations.

-(c) Notice of proposed decree.
-The department shall provide or require public notice of proposed consent decree.
-The notice may be combined with notice of other documents under this chapter, such as a cleanup action plan, or under other laws.
-The notice shall briefly:
+(c) Public notice of proposed decree.
+Ecology will provide or require public notice of a proposed consent decree in accordance with subsection (2) of this section.
+The public notice may be consolidated with public notice of other documents under this chapter, such as a cleanup action plan, or notice required under other laws.

+(i) Timing.
+The public must be provided with notice and an opportunity to comment on a proposed consent decree before Ecology agrees to a settlement.

+(ii) Content.
+Notice of a proposed consent decree must briefly:

-(i) Identify and generally describe the facility;
+(A) Identify and generally describe the site;

-(ii) Identify the person(s) who are parties to the consent decree;
+(B) Identify the persons who are parties to the consent decree;

-(iii) Generally describe the remedial action proposed in the proposed consent decree, including institutional controls and permit exemptions authorized under RCW 70.105D.090;
+(C) Generally describe the remedial action proposed in the proposed consent decree, including institutional controls and permit exemptions authorized under RCW 70A.305.090;

-(iv) Indicate the date, place, and time of the public hearing on the proposed consent decree.
-Where a public hearing is not planned, indicate that a public hearing will only be held if at least ten persons request one and the procedures for requesting a public hearing; and
+(D) Indicate the place, date, and time of any planned public hearing on the proposed consent decree.
+If a public hearing is not planned, specify the procedures for requesting one and indicate that Ecology will only hold a public hearing if at least ten persons request one; and

-(v) Invite the public to comment at the public hearing (if applicable) or in writing.
-The public comment period shall run forat least thirty days from the date of the issuance of the notice.
+(E) Invite the public to comment at a public hearing (if applicable) or in writing.

+(iii) Comment opportunity.
+Ecology will provide the public at least thirty days from the date the notice is issued to comment on the proposed consent decree.